 - Anitra C Carr et al. Human skeletal muscle ascorbate is highly responsive to changes in vitamin C intake and plasma concentrations.
 Am J Clin Nutr.
 2013; 97, (4): 800-807.

-- Evangeliou A & Vlassopoulos D. Carnitine Metabolism and Deficit –When Supplementation is Necessary?
+- Evangeliou A and Vlassopoulos D. Carnitine Metabolism and Deficit –When Supplementation is Necessary?
 Current Pharmaceutical Biotechnology.
 2003: 211-219.

 - Harris WS.
 Fish oils and plasma lipid and lipoprotein metabolism in humans: a critical review.
 The Journal of Lipid Research.
 1989; 30: 785-807.

-- Odo S, Tanabe K & Yamauchi M. A Pilot Clinical Trial on L-Carnitine Supplementation in Combination with Motivation Training: Effects on Weight Management in Healthy Volunteers.
+- Odo S, Tanabe K and Yamauchi M. A Pilot Clinical Trial on L-Carnitine Supplementation in Combination with Motivation Training: Effects on Weight Management in Healthy Volunteers.
 Food and Nutrition, 2013; 4: 222-231.

 - Schwalfenberg G. Omega-3 fatty acids: Their beneficial role in cardiovascular health.
 Canadian Family Physician.
 2006; 52(6):734-740.

 - Stough C, Simpson T, Lomas J et al. Reducing occupational stress with a B-vitamin focussed intervention: a randomized clinical trial: study protocol.
 Nutr J. 2014;13 (1):122.

 - Simopoulos AP.
 The omega-6/omega-3 fatty acid ratio: health implications.
 OCL 2010; 17(5) : 267–275.